jiarong/blog/asseSum/Qs.rst

   required number before the identical ones are set aside, but which and what is the other number? the length required for the repeat?

-"k" is the size for kmer (the length required for the repeat) and "c" is fold coverage cutoff (the required number before the identical ones are set aside).
+"k" is the size for kmer (the length of window sliding through reads) and "c" is fold coverage cutoff (the required number before the identical ones are set aside).

 ::